tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: modularize mk_def_pkl() and active_gs ( how about gs.sboard.get_score() )
 - TBD: end() => gamestate ???
 - does creature_state really have any value?
 Maybe build hedgehog state machine before pulling the plug on this one
+	- Could simplify 'give', remove description updates from give, and instead implement them as part of state machine?

 ##########################